chaelir/kids/classes/README.md

 # Composer Mode

 Composer Mode is a powerful feature in Cursor that allows developers to interact with AI using natural language to generate, modify, and refactor code.
+It is very powerful and can be used to generate entire classes or functions for multiple files.
 It provides an intuitive interface for leveraging AI assistance in your development workflow.
+You can accpet all changes at once by clicking the "Accept All" button.

 ## Key Features of Composer Mode